 In any event, the lower salary is likely to be a temporary situation until you’ve had the opportunity to show people what you’re worth, and the startup company begins to thrive.

-> Now let’s look on the positive side.
+Now let’s look at the positive side of startup jobs.

-> Pro No. 1 – Venture Investments
+Pro No. 1 – Venture Investments

 Venture-capital-funded startups have already shown enough promise in the early stages to attract investors willing to pour money into the business in exchange for an equity stake.